rendoir/game-dev-study-guide/StudyGuide.md

                         Q.enqueue(w)
         }
         ```
-        - Maximum flow (e.g., Ford-Fulkerson)
+        - Maximum flow (e.g., Ford-Fulkerson): finding a feasible flow through a graph that obtains the maximum possible flow rate
-        - Minimum spanning trees (e.g., Prism)
-        - Shortest path (e.g., Dijkstra)
-        - Euler circuit
-        - Matching
+        - Minimum spanning trees (e.g., Prism): subset of the edges of a graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight
+        - Shortest path (e.g., Dijkstra): finding a path between two vertices in a graph such that the sum of the weights of its constituent edges is minimized
+        - Euler circuit: path in a graph that visits every edge exactly once (allowing for revisiting vertices); when impossible, find the smallest number of graph edges to duplicate (or the subset of edges with the minimum possible total weight) so that the resulting multigraph has an Eulerian circuit

     - Strings
         - Exact / approximated matching